 The Future Looks Bright

 One of the best things that happens to your brain as you age might be selective memory.
-It turns out that, in general, as you age you tend to forget bad experiences and remember good ones.
-This might be the best built in mechanism your brain has to help you age gracefully – and experience more happiness with time.
+It turns out that, in general, you tend to forget bad experiences and remember good ones as you age.
+This might be the best built-in mechanism your brain has to help you age gracefully and experience more happiness with time.

 A healthy body means a healthy mind.
 Take the right steps today to keep things working better for tomorrow.